BudickDa/ProceduralStory/README.md

 # ProceduralStory
-A procedural story created with spielebuch:core.
+A procedurally generated story created with spielebuch:core.